ronaldoussoren/pyobjc/docs/apinotes/ModelIO.rst

 The full API for the ModelIO framework is available from Python, except for methods that have a SIMD types as one of their arguments or as a return value (those require changes to PyObjC's core bridge).
-Because of this these bindings are not very usefull at this time.
+Because of this these bindings are not very useful at this time.